 The City and the County are now working on an agreement for the transfer of the 3-acres at 1700 Oak Park Boulevard for the new library location.

 Concurrent with the City and County discussions, the City is moving forward with plans for the design and construction of the new library.
 In April 2017, the City issued a Request for Proposals from architectural firms to begin the design of the building and landscaping improvements.
 It is anticipated that an architect will be selected by the City Council in September 2017 to begin work in early fall.
 The library design process will involve extensive community outreach and engagement through workshops and public hearings.

-The City also issued an RFP for Construction Management Services in August 2017.
-It is anticipated that a firm will be hired in October 2017 to oversee construction management through the complete design and construction of the new library.
+Swinerton Management & Consulting is scheduled to be awarded the contract to oversee project & construction management through the complete design and construction of the new library.